the-magnificents/04-02-2021-Carpentry-for-HGIS/01_Day_1_Unix_Shell/00_README.md

 ## Schedule
 ### Workshop introduction
-Ashley Crya, Jose Urra - 30-45 mins
+Ashley Cryan, Jose Urra - 30-45 mins
 - Icebreaker
 - Workshop structure
 - How to interact with the website and the material